shawger/pucklab/docs/gameReadme.md

 For each game there are 2 teams.
 A for team and an against team.
 In general, keep the for team on the left and the against team on the right.
 Color key aspects on the page by the color as well.

+The graphics are designed so that hockey fans should be able to understand the graphics without any additional information.
+Info boxes are available, so non-hockey fans should also be able to figure out what is going on.

+This is part of a larger project that will show this data for every NHL game.
+I am not covering how that works here, but for the page design it was important to make sure the graphics work for any regular season hockey game.

 ### Game Flow Chart

 The main graphic on the page.